ryanw-mobile/GMap2ICal/README.md

 ## Status

+Converting this command-line App to a Kotlin Desktop App.

 A basic implementation bare enough to convert and export the data for personal use is done.

 The presentation for driving starting and ending locations is to be improved.
 This is because the location data (